 The energy transition towards a fully sustainable energy system by 2050 requires innovations in both the technical and social fields.
-ECN part of TNO makes contributions in both areas so that public authorities, industry and consumers can always make the right choices at any stage.
+TNO makes contributions in both areas so that public authorities, industry and consumers can always make the right choices at any stage.
 A great deal of knowledge of new technologies and human behaviour is needed to ensure public support.

 The coming years will show how the climate agreements made in Paris and the Dutch Climate Accord and Climate Act will be implemented in the Netherlands for all sections of our society.
 But while we cannot oversee everything yet, the 2030 benchmark does provide an intermediate step towards 2050, and we must already make fundamental choices.
 TNO advises public authorities at European, national and municipal level on policy choices.

 TNO conducts research in a variety of areas in order to be able to answer relevant questions with well-founded facts.
 This involves scientifically based analyses of the possible future prospects of energy supply and use.
 Which sources will supply us with heat, fuels, light and power in the future?
 In addition to the well-known sustainable sources such as sun and wind, geothermal energy, biomass and residual heat will play an important role.
 Furthermore, energy storage and intelligent heating, electricity and gas grids should help to speed up the energy transition.
 TNO will transfer the knowledge it has acquired to parties from industry and public authorities that are charged with implementing the transition.